Thoorby/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.
+Database Design
+1. API Documentation
+OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
+Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
+GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
+2. User Authentication
+Endpoints: /users/, /users/{user_id}/
+Features: Register new users, authenticate, and manage user profiles.
+3. Property Management
+Endpoints: /properties/, /properties/{property_id}/
+Features: Create, update, retrieve, and delete property listings.
+Feature Breakdown
+ user management,
+ property management,
+booking system,